What is Shore Power?

 How does it power the Energy Transition?

 Connecting Heerema Marine Contractors' fleet to the grid by sustainable energy will provide a significant reduction in terms of emissions and noise.
 Due to the fact the diesel generators will be switched off shortly after the vessel is moored, nearly all emissions – CO2, NOX, SOX and PM – will be eliminated by Heerema in the channel.
 In the future, even more vessels could be connected to the grid to reduce the (carbon) footprint even further.
 In addition to the emissions saved, noise generation will be reduced significantly too.
+Read more in the feasibility study report.

 Why do we need Shore Power?